Places I've been in Aotearoa New Zealand

 • Ulva Island (August 2020, pics): saw a kakariki and other birds just pecking away at the ground.

-The Invercargill aviary also has the Antipodes (unicolor) kakariki as well as Zac the sulphur-crested cockatoo (“I’m a pretty bird”).
+The Invercargill aviary also has the Antipodes (unicolor) kakariki (as does the Te Anau sanctuary) as well as Zac the sulphur-crested cockatoo (“I’m a pretty bird”).
 Most of these sanctuaries have a predator-proof fence.

 Crags